How can I crop in the dotphoto online editing tool?

 - If you see the PhotoPea logo, click on it once to get to the edit.

-- On the editing screen, choose a tool in the editing menu on the left.
-For instance, to crop a photo, choose the cropping tool framed in red here:
+- On the editing screen, choose the cropping tool in the editing menu on the left framed in red here:

 - To complete the cropping, (1) click on the photo and drag the lower corner until you have selected the area to crop (2) confirm the cropping area by clicking on the check box (or choose the X to try again) and (3) choose File and Save in the upper left.